raccoongang/edx-platform/lms/djangoapps/etc_api/README.md

 Configuration instructions:
 Code need next additional settings:

-add to lms.auth.json 'EDX_APP_ETC_API_KEY'.
+add to lms.auth.json 'EDX_API_KEY'.
 It's key for check valid token.
-The following token should be available in the python code: 'HTTP_X_APP_ETC_API_KEY' In admin page for this sites add to site's setting: 'ENABLE_APP_ETC_API': true
+The following token should be available in the python code: 'HTTP_X_EDX_API_KEY, X-Edx-Api-Key HTTP header is present in the request

 Testing instructions:
 endpoints: